 Within the United States, some states have licensing requirements for cord blood banks.
 These requirements apply to any cord blood bank that operates within the state, accepts collections from the state, or distributes cord blood units to the state.

 If you are a parent who lives in a state with a licensing requirement, then only those cord blood banks that are licensed by your state can legally do business with you.
-Licenses are required for the states of California, Maryland, New Jersey, and New York.
+Licenses are required for the states of California, Illinois, Maryland, New Jersey, and New York.

 The short answer is NO, the typical consumer does not have the technical knowledge to properly evaluate companies that provide cryopreservation services.